Romford: 01708 745183

 Evicting a residential tenant yourself rather than through a bailiff or high court enforcement officer could constitute a criminal offence.
 If a tenant does not leave by the deadline of the notice, the next step is to apply to court for a possession order.
 If granted, the tenant will be given a date to vacate the property.

-If they still refuse to leave, you can apply for a warrant of possession.
-This allows court-appointed bailiffs to carry out the eviction.
+If they still refuse to leave, you can apply for a warrant/writ of possession.
+This allows authorised bailiffs to carry out the eviction.
 The process must be followed precisely, and we can handle all applications and correspondence on your behalf.

 Our fixed-fee eviction service